A Safe Home Environment to Prevent Falls

 - Place utensils you use every day within reach so you will not have to bend down or climb up to reach them.

-- Place a bedside lamp within reach.
+- Keep a bedside lamp close at hand.

 - Fix loose or broken handrail or install new ones.
 Make sure there is a handrail on both sides along the whole staircase.

-- Install suitable lighting in the stairwell and replace burnt out light bulbs.
+- Install suitable lighting in the stairwell and replace burnt-out light bulbs.

-More Tips
+More tips

-- Wear closed shoes, do not wear flip flops or sandals.
+- Wear closed shoes; do not wear flip-flops or sandals.